 Discrimination

 Many Colleges incorporate or refer to provincial or territorial human rights legislation when addressing discrimination in their policies on accepting new patients.
-For example, the College of Physicians and Surgeons of Nova Scotia’s policy refers to the Nova Scotia Human Rights Act.
-That legislation prohibits discrimination regarding provisions of or access to services or facilities on the basis of “age, race, colour, religion, creed, sex, sexual orientation, gender identity, gender expression, physical disability or mental disability, an irrational fear of contracting an illness or disease, ethnic, national or aboriginal origin, family status, marital status, source of income, political belief, affiliation or activity, or an individual's association with another individual or class of individuals having characteristics aforementioned.”6
+For example, the College of Physicians and Surgeons of Nova Scotia’s policy states that physicians are bound by the Nova Scotia Human Rights Act, which prohibits discrimination on the basis of characteristics such as age, race, religion, sexual orientation, and gender identity.

-Other Colleges’ policies also address forms of discrimination specific to healthcare.
-For instance, the College of Physicians and Surgeons of Ontario states physicians cannot refuse patients "with complex or chronic health needs; with a history of prescribed opioids and/or psychotropic medications; requiring more time than another patient with fewer medical needs; or with an injury, medical condition, psychiatric condition or disability that may require the physician to prepare and provide additional documentation or reports."4
+Other College policies address forms of discrimination specific to healthcare.
+For instance, the College of Physicians and Surgeons of Ontario states that physicians cannot refuse patients with complex or chronic health needs, those with a history of prescribed opioids or psychotropic medications, those who require more time than other patients, or those whose injury, condition, or disability may require additional time for documentation and reports.